-Onshore renewable energy development on federal lands includes solar and wind energy, among other renewable natural resources.
-Title V of the Federal Land Policy and Management Act of 1976 provides BLM with the authority to issue rights of way for developing solar and wind energy projects on federal lands.
+Onshore renewable energy development on federal lands includes solar, wind, and geothermal energy.
+Title V of the Federal Land Policy and Management Act of 1976 provides BLM with the authority to issue rights of way for developing renewable energy projects on federal lands.

 Did you know?

 BLM tracks the status of solar, wind, and geothermal projects on federal land.

 Over the past decade, the federal government has taken steps to update regulations for renewable energy.
 These updates clarify and encourage planning for renewable energy development on federal lands, particularly for wind and solar energy.

 - In 2005, BLM published an Environmental Impact Statement (EIS) to create a framework for developing wind energy on federal lands in the West.
 At the same time, BLM amended 53 land-use plans to allow for wind energy development.
 BLM field offices can amend additional land-use plans any time to support wind energy development.

 - In 2012, BLM released the final solar EIS.
 This statement furthered a proposal to create a competitive leasing program on federal lands for commercial scale solar development in 17 new Solar Energy Zones.

 BLM finalized a new rule (PDF) that promotes competitively offering designated solar and wind energy development leasing areas.
 Designated leasing areas have fewer environmental and cultural resource conflicts than others.
 Fewer conflicts make these areas better candidates for development.